-49. A summary of studies table is not necessary for every review as it is very time consuming to construct.
+52. A summary of studies table is sometimes useful, but is time consuming to construct and not necessary for every investigation.
 It may be useful where the information is complex and inconsistent, making it difficult to get a clear picture of the weight of the evidence in relation to a particular factor.
 The column layout allows the study design, study numbers, control for confounding and main results to be presented in a clear and simplified way.
+A template is available in HPE Content Manager Container 1605769.